hesslink111/neuralnetworknibbles/README.md

 ## Genetic Algorithm

 In the beginning, 100 random genetic sequences are created and added to the gene pool.
-The first generation generation of snakes is created through a random selection and crossover process.
+The first generation of snakes is created through a random selection and crossover process.
 These genes are then mutated slightly, and then passed to the simulation engine to be evaluated.
 After each generation of snakes is evaluated, the gene pool is updated to include the highest scoring snakes.

 ##### Selection